Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/6 CFU/5 CS - Cryptographic Hash Functions - Design, Security, and Applications.md

 		- this function is insecure, as we'll see
 ### Keyed Hashing
-- A keyed hashing function allows to fully obtain a $MAC_k$ (remember the CBC-MAC [[4 - Data Integrity - MAC, attacks and SHA-1#CBC Mode MACs]], which used the key to encrypt. in this case we are not encrypting, but **hashing**), used for data integrity and origin authentication (authenticity)
+- A keyed hashing function allows to fully obtain a $MAC_k$ (remember the CBC-MAC [[4 CS - Data Integrity - MAC, attacks and SHA-1#CBC Mode MACs]], which used the key to encrypt. in this case we are not encrypting, but **hashing**), used for data integrity and origin authentication (authenticity)

 - This doesn't happen with unkeyed hashing